Uberi/University-Notes/MATH137/MATH137.md

 $$f'(x) = \lim_{h \to 0} \frac{f(x + h) - f(x)}{h}$$

+The first form is better for determining differentiability at a point, while the second is better for finding the derivative.

 If the limit exists at $a$, the function is **differentiable** at $a$.

 Two interpretations: